Junior High Tips for Performance Success

 Get enough rest the night before your performance (8 hours, please!), and consider an afternoon nap to calm nerves.

 Eat a good meal before your performance.
 (A recently full stomach, especially carbohydrates, will help prevent nervous butterflies.)

 Drink plenty of water (32 ounces or more) to prevent dry-mouth.

 Dress for success.
-(Wear something appropriate for church or a nice evening out which is also comfortable, perhaps incorporating layers for hot or cold rooms.
-If your school has a specific dress code for solo and ensemble, please comply.)
+(Wear something appropriate for church or a nice evening out which is also comfortable, perhaps incorporating layers for hot or cold rooms.)

 Think positive thoughts throughout the day and during your performance.